Rain records, striking teachers, a home at last: What made news in March

-The Bay of Plenty Times is looking back at the stories of 2023.
+The Rotorua Daily Post is looking back at the stories of 2023.
 Here’s what made headlines in March

 March 7